Guide: Create a landing page, test it, go live

 Within an existing CMS; create a landing page with WordPress:

-• Elementor or Beaver Builder (visual page builder, widely used and intuitive)
+- Elementor or Beaver Builder (visual page builders, widely used and intuitive)

-• Good if you already run a website and can place your landing page in the CMS.
-As a rule, it is still possible for the landing page to be visible as a standalone page when viewed from the outside.
+- Good option if you already run a website and can place your landing page within the CMS.
+As a rule, the landing page can still appear as a standalone page when viewed from outside.

-These tools are common in the Swiss market and can be used independently of the rest of your website.
+These tools are common in the Swiss market and can be used independently of the rest of your web presence.

 b) Landing page hosting and domain

-For the domain of your landing page, you can extend the domain of your existing website with a directory or create a completely new domain.
+For the domain of your landing page, you can extend your existing website domain with a subdirectory or create an entirely new domain.

 Landing page as part of your existing website